This page is for Harp classes of grades 1-8 standard. For more advanced harpists, see United Kingdom Harp Competition.

 |The North London Festival would like to thank the UKHA – United Kingdom Harp Association for its generous sponsorship of the harp competitions at the North London Festival from 2022.

 |The Festival is very grateful to Salvi Music London for providing harps for competitors to use in all the harp competitions

-Harp Classes 602 to 606 will precede the final of the United Kingdom Harp Competition on on Monday 1st May.
+Harp Classes 602 to 606 on Monday 6 May 2024 will precede the final of the United Kingdom Harp Competition.
 These are recital competitions in which entrants play two contrasting pieces.

 In the recital classes, where a grade is specified, the own choice repertoire is not limited to pieces from graded exam syllabi but should be of equivalent standard.